 How to Read a CCR Water Report FAQs

-Does a CCR show what’s in my water at my faucet?
+Does a CCR water report show the water quality at my faucet?

-What does ND mean on a CCR report?
+What does ND mean on a CCR water report?

-Should I test my water if my CCR looks normal?
+Should I test my tap water if my CCR looks normal?